 Either way, it’s important to ensure that everyone in the group has a chance to participate fully in whatever icebreaker you choose.
 Otherwise, the main point of the activity is lost, and you won’t gain the full value from the time spent.

 Icebreakers at work are a great team-building activity.
-You can pick from one of the many questions we gathered for you to find the perfect icebreaker activity for your next team meeting, or brainstorm your own fun ideas.
+You can pick from one of the many questions we gathered to find the perfect icebreaker activity for your next team meeting or brainstorm your own fun ideas.

 Build highly engaged and high-performing teams with Empuls!

 Discover how people leaders are building engaged teams through continuous feedback and improvement.